itissismail/cds-hook-sample/README.md

 ## Description

-Sample CDS hook, run application via `npm start`
+Sample CDS hook, which allows external EHR to communicate with external services for decision support.

 ## Getting Started